DalgoT4D/dalgot4d.github.io/UI4T.md

 We also maintain a table called `DbtEdge` which tracks the connections between sources and models.
 We do not track edges attached to intermediate transformations here.

-Intermediate transformations are tracked in a separate table, and consist of
+Intermediate transformations are tracked in a separate table called `OrgDbtOperation`, and consist of

 - a UUID
 - the UUID of the model being defined